-To the average fan of the intricate, extended, upbeat jams featured in many other Phish songs, “Brian and Robert” is everything they hate: slow, reserved, simple, and completely un-danceable.
+To the average fan of the intricate, extended, upbeat jams featured in many other Phish songs, “Brian and Robert” is everything they hate: slow, reserved, simple, and completely undanceable.
 The song is, however, a lyrical masterpiece, an ironic description of the epitome of what a Phish fan is not: a detached, morose, lost soul who finds no joy in life.
 Someone who would rather be at home in their TV seat, since there is no one they would care to meet.
 They are the solitary diner, the loner on the playground, the grumpy old man that bangs on the apartment wall when the stereo is too loud.
-“Brian and Robert” (named for Eno and Fripp) calls out to the lost soul and hopes to save them from their self-imposed misery.Phish, "Brian and Robert" – 10/18/98, Mountain View, CA
+“Brian and Robert” – named for Eno and Fripp – calls out to the lost soul and hopes to save them from their self-imposed misery.Phish, "Brian and Robert" – 10/18/98, Mountain View, CA

-“Brian and Robert” has been performed as an acoustic arrangement on several occasions by both Phish (10/18/98 Bridge School Benefit) and Trey solo during Trey Anastasio solo first sets (e.g. 2/15/99, 5/3/99 and 5/8/99) and a rare open mic night appearance (4/12/99 at Sweetwater’s, Mill Valley, CA) prior to the Phil and Friends run at the Warfield.
-Trey also performed the song at the Tibet House Benefit at Carnegie Hall (2/22/99) accompanied by Nawang Khechog on Tibetan long flute and Foday Musa Suso on kora.
+“Brian and Robert” has been performed as an acoustic arrangement on several occasions by both Phish (10/18/98 Bridge School Benefit) and Trey during solo first sets (e.g. 2/15/99, 5/8/99), as well as a rare open mic night appearance (4/12/99 at Sweetwater, Mill Valley, CA) prior to the Phil and Friends run at the Warfield.
+Trey also performed the song at the Tibet House Benefit at Carnegie Hall on 2/22/99, accompanied by Nawang Khechog on Tibetan long flute and Foday Musa Suso on kora.
 Nawang Khechog reprised this role on 7/31/99 when Phish played the tune at the Fuji Rock Festival.Phish, “Brian and Robert” – 11/1/09, Indio, CA

-The first two post-hiatus performances were both much less painful: the first materialized out of the silence which followed the piano solo tail of "The Squirming Coil” midway through the first set in Denver (2/18/03); the second it was served up as a palate cleansing sorbet between the spicier “Gumbo” and “Taste” that closed the first seating of the 4/16/04 “Three of a Kind” buffet.
-“Brian and Robert” was in fairly regular rotation during Trey's 2005 tour, appeared once in 2006, and enjoyed another resurgence during TAB performances in 2008.
+The first two post-hiatus performances were both much less painful: the first materialized out of the silence which followed the piano solo tail of "The Squirming Coil” midway through the first set in Denver on 2/18/03; the second it was served up as a palate cleansing sorbet between the spicier “Gumbo” and “Taste” that closed the first seating of the 4/16/04 “Three of a Kind” buffet.
+“Brian and Robert” was in fairly regular rotation during Trey's 2005 tour, and enjoyed another resurgence during TAB performances in 2008.